Body Imaging Fellowship

 Stanford University Medical Center is unique as a university hospital.
 It is not only a tertiary referral center for advanced subspecialty care, but is also a Level-1 trauma center and a community hospital serving the Peninsula and surrounding Bay Area region.
 Thus, fellows are exposed to a broad range of specialty and community pathology.

 The fellowship includes state-of-the-art equipment in CT, ultrasound and MRI, including advanced 3-D imaging and imaging reconstruction, dual-energy CT, low-dose CT techniques, and the latest MR sequences.
-In addition, we utilize the latest ultrasound technologies such as elastography and ultrasound contrast.
+In addition, we utilize the latest ultrasound technologies such as elastography, liver fat quantification, and contrast enhanced ultrasound (CEUS).

 Our radiologists closely collaborate with basic scientists and physicists within the Department of Radiology to enhance and develop new MR sequences and CT technology.
 Many of our radiologists have their own laboratories in which they perform basic imaging research.